 “It’s important to know that the root pruning effect of the pre-emergent is damaging to sod.
 Some varieties of turfgrass are less susceptible to major damage, but it is not healthy for any variety.
 When you are seeding a lawn on the other hand, your common pre-emergents will kill the seed that you put down.
-It is never recommended to use Prodiamine, Dithiopyr, Isobexen or any derivative of these when seeding.
-It will destroy your lawn 100 percent of the time.
+It is never recommended to use Prodiamine, Dithiopyr, Isoxaben or any derivative of these when seeding.
+It will destroy your lawn 100 percent of the time.”

-When you are plugging a lawn, it is highly recommended to use a pre-emergent.
+“When you are plugging a lawn, it is highly recommended to use a pre-emergent.
 After spending a lot of time on experimenting with different pre-emergents on different types of plugs, I have not found one yet that damages the plugs.
-In fact, when you plug your lawn without pre-emergents, it takes two to three times longer for the yard to fill in!
+In fact, when you plug your lawn without pre-emergents, it takes two to three times longer for the yard to fill in!”
 Check out the images below to see two plots of land: one with a pre-emergent applied and one without a pre-emergent applied.

-Pictured above: untreated plot of land on June 24th (left) and the same untreated plot of land vs. a treated plot of land on September 16th (right).
+Pictured above: Untreated plot of land on June 24th (left) and the same untreated plot of land vs. a treated plot of land on September 16th (right).

 “The best reason I can give is this: the stolons the plugs spread out obtain enough nutrients from the mother plant to sustain the root development through the layer of pre-emergent.
 The original plug is mature enough to not be affected by the pre-emergent.
 Whatever the reason, I have seen no damage to plugs using pre-emergent and the reduction of competition from weeds allows the plugs to fill in at an accelerated rate.”

-When you use it while planting grass plugs, you should put pre-emergent down immediately following the planting of the plugs.
+“When you use it while planting grass plugs, you should put pre-emergent down immediately following the planting of the plugs.
 I recommend applying it to newly planted plugs every three months until the area has filled in completely.”